 Our inspection fees are based on the conditioned square footage of the home and range from $249 to $449 for homes 800 to 4000 sq. ft.
 These Flat Rate fees include pools, crawlspaces, irrigation systems, and thermal imaging at No Additional Cost.

 Do I have to be there during the inspection?

-While it’s not required that you be present for the inspection, it is highly recommended so that you can ask questions and learn about the condition of the home.
-If you can’t be present, a representative over the age of 18 must grant the inspector access to the home.
+While it’s not required that you be present for your inspection, it is highly recommended so that you can ask questions and learn about the condition of the home.
+If you can’t be present, a representative over the age of 18 must grant the home inspector access.